stashfin2/LMS-v2-BE/README.md

 You can run the required version of the database server in a container, instead of having to install it, like this:

-    docker run --name mariadb-11.5 -p 3306:3306 -e MARIADB_ROOT_PASSWORD=mysql -d mariadb:11.5.2
+    docker run --name mysql-8 -p 3306:3306 -e MYSQL_ROOT_PASSWORD=mysql -e MYSQL_ROOT_HOST=% -d mysql:8.0

 and stop and destroy it like this:

-    docker rm -f mariadb-11.5
+    docker rm -f mysql-8

 Beware that this container database keeps its state inside the container and not on the host filesystem.
 It is lost when you destroy (rm) this container.
 This is typically fine for development.
-See [Caveats: Where to Store Data on the database container documentation](https://hub.docker.com/_/mariadb) regarding how to make it persistent instead of ephemeral.
+See [Caveats: Where to Store Data on the database container documentation](https://hub.docker.com/_/mysql) regarding how to make it persistent instead of ephemeral.

-MySQL/MariaDB and UTC timezone
+MySQL and UTC timezone
 ---
 With release `1.8.0` we introduced improved date time handling in Fineract.
 Date time is stored in UTC, and UTC timezone enforced even on the JDBC driver, e. g. for MySQL: